K3KDW/WildernessProtocolExtended/README.md

 4:00   -  4:05 AM

 ## Frequency/Channel selection.
 Use the first frequency or channel your radio is capable of beginning at the top of the list.
-#1  146.52 MHz    (2 meter amateur radio calling frequency)
+#1  146.52 MHz    (2 meter amateur radio calling frequency.
+Analog FM.)
 #2  GMRS/FRS 19   (GMRS and FRS radios share frequencies "main" talk channel.
 462.65 MHz for those with a VFO.
 Shout to NotARubicon!)
-#3  446.0         (70 cm amateur radio calling frequency)
+#3  446.0         (70 cm amateur radio calling frequency.
+Analog FM.)
 #4  28.4 MHz      (10 meter amateur radio calling frequency)
 #5  7.030 MHz     (40 meter amateur radio QRP center of activity.
 See notes below)